Blockchain Technology Explained

-Though the blockchain ecosystem usually follows the widely known consensus algorithms, Proof of Work and Proof of Stake, some are trying to impose advanced consensus systems.
-NEO is one of the popular blockchain platforms that has developed a new consensus protocol, Delegated Byzantine Fault Tolerance which is similar to DPoS.
+Though the blockchain ecosystem usually follows the widely known consensus algorithms, Proof of Work and Proof of Stake, some try to impose advanced consensus systems.
+NEO is one of the popular blockchain platforms that has developed a new consensus protocol, Delegated Byzantine Fault Tolerance, similar to the DPoS.

 Every user on the NEO blockchain can select delegates who represent their interests.
 Users holding the native cryptocurrency have a specific interest in the platform.

 Citizens vote for delegates where every citizen can vote regardless of the tokens they hold.
 One of the delegates is selected randomly to become a speaker.
-The role of delegates is to listen to the demands of citizens which are the different transactions that occurred on the network.
+The role of delegates is to listen to citizens’ demands, which are the different transactions that occurred on the network.

 Delegates keep a tab on all transactions and record them on a ledger.
 The speaker who is randomly chosen proposes their block to verify a block.
 They send the block to all other delegates so that delegates could match their block with the speaker’s block and ensure validity.

 2/3 of the delegates have to agree upon the block proposed by the speaker before it is validated and added to the network.
 In case 2/3 of the delegates do not agree, a new speaker is chosen and the whole procedure repeats.

 The simplified Byzantine Fault Tolerance consensus algorithm works in a bit different way.
 In this mechanism, a block generator first collects all the transactions and authorizes them after batching them together in a new block.

 All the network nodes have to follow specific rules applied by the block generator to validate transactions.
 Once the generator applies the rules, a block signer confirms them and adds their signature to it.
 Transactions get rejected if any of the blocks miss one of the keys.